FREE ITEM

 [PL 2]

-A fully automatic 12-gauge shotgun, loved by many for its versatility in trench warfare and destructive power against eldritches, being able to hose down anything with multiple 12-gauge shells, but managing to keep the shotgun steady while emptying a magazine is hard and painful due to its high recoil.
-The AA-36 is also known for being expensive and requiring a lot of maintenance, a poorly maintained AA-36 is prone to multiple jams that are hard to clear.
-Due to its price tag, only a few AA-36 models are seen among USRF troops, most being used by shock units down on the Southern front.
+A fully automatic 12-gauge shotgun loved by many for its efficiency in trench warfare and destructive power against eldritches.
+The AA-36 can hose down its targets with consecutive 12-gauge shells, but managing to keep the shotgun steady while emptying a magazine is a difficult and painful endeavor due to its high recoil.
+The shotgun is also known for being pricey and requiring extensive maintenance, as a poorly maintained AA-36 is prone to jams that are hard to clear in the midst of combat.
+Its price tag means only a few AA-36 models are seen among USRF troops, with most being used by shock infantry units down on the southern front.

 NOTE: DRUM MAGAZINE IS RESTRICTED